holdenlee/holdenlee.github.io/posts/creations.md

 * (\*) [**Three**](https://docs.google.com/document/d/1nwi9UP50ZKmY5X9WlpeN7yiVMwpsCm_-wxwFi0_s7eU/edit) - A math olympiad coming-of-age story
 * (\*) [**Cloud fairies**](https://docs.google.com/document/d/1sAF1ijUXiyCclrEly-UL9o7leuumVkaXwdeYmrzVv5Q) (5/2017) - A myth about cloud fairies.
 [Recording](https://soundcloud.com/holden-lee-36529191/cloud-fairies) from Open Mic night.
 	* I would like to turn this into a picture book, and am looking for an illustrator.
 Email me if interested!
+* [**The heart of time**](https://docs.google.com/document/d/1zYMgu4pjDTWq_MMbSpI8w1GpsboEkWUHYeZdgmOlUEI/edit?usp=sharing) (3/2019) - Conservation of time says that however much one person is sped up, another must be slowed down by the same amount.
+Hence, Chronopolis is split into fasttown and slowtown.
+A fasttown-slowtown couple work together to break the system.

 ## Poetry